Co-dfns/Co-dfns/docs/MANUAL.md

 start | The starting index into the source corresponding to this node. end   | The exclusive ending index into the source corresponding to this node.

-### Exports structure
+### Exports/Env structure

-The exports produced by the parser is a two-column inverted table containing the following fields:
+The exports produced by the parser is a two-column inverted table containing the following fields.
+This structure is the same for the exports returned from the parser as well as for the optional environment that can be passed to the parser to seed values into the environment used by the parser to lookup variables.

 Name | Description
 ---- | -----------
-name | The name of the export
-type | The type of the export as an integer (0: Array, 1: Function)
+name | The name of the binding as a character vector type | The type of the binding as an integer (¯1: Unbound, 0: Array, 1: Function)

 ## Runtime API